 Data Breach 2022 Template

 Not sure where to start?
-Follow the steps below to create a graph infographic that effectively communicates and engages with your audience.
+Follow the steps below to create an infographic chart that effectively communicates and engages with your audience.

 1. Determine your message: Give some thought to what you want your audience to take away from it and the message that you want to send out.